StewartLynch/ViewBuilders-Completed/README.md

 This is the completed project for my YouTube video on SwiftUI ViewBuilders

 The starter project and video is available in the notes for the video.
+NOTE: A new branch has been added with updated code for iOS 18.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=IbxBRzTBeC0